RUrlus/PointPredictionUncertainty/docs/source/problem_statement.md

 For a given observation $\mathbf{x} \in \mathcal{X}$ there will be the uncertainty for the result of the classifier, which we can divided it into mainly 2 parts, the out of distribution classifier uncertainty and training uncertainty:

-* $\sigma_{\mathrm{OODC}}$: since we trained the classifier on the training set, so the training set is all the information we know about the data distribution, while the situation that the new data(test set) from the distribution looks like an outlier for the training set, so it's like the probability that the feature of the new data point is not captured by the training set.
+* $\sigma_{\mathrm{OODC}}$: since we trained the classifier on the training set, so the training set is all the information we know about the data distribution, while there are 2 possible situations may happen.
+The new data(in the test set) from the unknown distribution looks like an outlier for the training set, or the unknown distribution changed(covariate drift).
+So it's like the probability that the feature of the new data point is not captured by the training set.

 $$
 \begin{aligned}